 Please understand that we make the decision to open or close the schools in bad weather based on a careful analysis of all relevant factors, such as:

-- Information on road conditions from our transportation staff and the City of Marshalltown.
-Amount of snow and ice accumulated.
+- Information on road conditions from our transportation staff, the City of Marshalltown and Marshall County

 - Forecast - whether precipitation is continuing.
 We pay particular attention to information coming directly out of the National Weather Service office.